Ozan Kabak, Ben Davies - Latest Liverpool transfer news

 Ben Davies to Liverpool

-According to multiple reports, Ben Davies will join from second-tier Preston North End for a fee which could rise to $2.1 million.
+Ben Davies has joined from second-tier Preston North End for a fee which could rise to $2.1 million.
 As part of the deal, young Liverpool center back Sepp van den Berg will also head to Preston on loan for the rest of the season.

 Davies, 25, is widely-regarded as the best center back in the Championship and he has just six months left on his current contract at Preston.
 He was free to talk to clubs outside of England this month about signing a pre-contract agreement and it was believed he would sign for Celtic, with Bournemouth also interested.